browserstack/python-appium-app-browserstack/README.md

 # python-appium-app-browserstack

-This repository demonstrates how to run Appium Python mobile app tests on BrowserStack's real device cloud.
+This repository demonstrates how to run Appium tests using Python on BrowserStack App Automate.

-## Installation
+## Setup

 ### Requirements

-1. Python 3.7+ or Python 2.7+ (refer [python-2-master branch](https://github.com/browserstack/python-appium-app-browserstack/tree/python-2-master))
+1. Python 3.7+ or Python 2.7+

     - If Python is not installed, follow these instructions:
-        - For Windows, download latest python version from [here](https://www.python.org/downloads/windows/) and run the installer exe
+        - For Windows, download latest python version from [here](https://www.python.org/downloads/windows/) and run the installer executable
-        - For Mac and Linux, run python --version to see what python version is pre-installed.
-If you want updated version download from [here](https://www.python.org/downloads/)
+        - For Mac and Linux, run `python --version` to see what python version is pre-installed.
+If you want a different version download from [here](https://www.python.org/downloads/)

-2. Pip
+2. Package Manager `pip`

-    - If pip is not installed, follow these instructions:
+    - If `pip` is not installed, follow these instructions:
-        - Securely download get-pip.py by following this link: [get-pip.py](https://bootstrap.pypa.io/get-pip.py) or use following curl command:
+        - Securely download get-pip.py by following this link: [get-pip.py](https://bootstrap.pypa.io/get-pip.py) or use following cURL command to download it:

         ```sh
         curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py